jsachs/BuzzSloth/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag SlothBuzz.crx into the page that appears.
+Drag BuzzSloth.crx into the page that appears.

 License
 -------